schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 - ease of modification
 - multiple Jupyter kernels

-Support for the didactical requirements [@samoilova2024]:
+Support for the didactical requirements [@samoilova2024].

-1. Presentation of Question(s)/Problem/Task
-2. Supporting Information
-3. Interactive Exercises
-4. Summary and Reflection
-5. Procedural Information
-6. Assessment

 :::